JOURNALISM AND PR courses at Salford

 What interesting projects have your students recently been involved in?

 More than 20 of our students stayed up all night to report the results of the 2019 general election.
-They produced hourly radio and TV bulletins through the night, kept the Salford Now website updated with the latest results, and published a newspaper which was distributed around the University the morning after the election.
-You can see that they got up to on this short video.
+They produced hourly radio and TV bulletins through the night, kept the Salford Now website updated with the latest results, and published a newspaper which was distributed around the university the morning after the election.

 Listen to our third year student Rachael Allison own entertainment podcast and another of our third year students, Oliver Thorpe, reported on 17 competitions across 8 sports in 2019, including the Super League Grand Final and the ICC Cricket World Cup.